Skip to main content

 Identifying patterns in my essays this year proved more trying than I’d anticipated.
 But some things that I did notice …

 I’ve given a lot of attention recently to Hollywood during that period of transition in the 1970s.
-This is weird because my entire body of essays only spotlight two films from that decade—and I got one of them this year.
+This is weird because my entire body of essays only spotlights two films from that decade—and I got one of them only this year.
 It’s just not a period of film history that I’m particularly drawn to, even though for many film lovers this was in some ways the birth of film.

 Even so, I couldn’t help but key in on the socio-cultural changes that took place around this time and how that tempest was captured on film.
 As for why that is, we could speculate all day, but we’re also free to trace parallels between that period of American history and current events … I don’t presently have plans to talk about the Taxi Driver era of filmmaking, but I won’t deny that something could very well be brewing the chasms of my subconscious.